Emergency diversion routes

 In the past an unplanned diversion – following a major motorway crash for example – would mean that drivers were unexpectedly directed to leave the obstructed road but without a clear diversion route.
 It would be down to you and your map reading skills to find your way back onto the same road at a point beyond the obstruction.

-Highways England works with local authorities to agree the most suitable diversion routes in advance.
-These are being signed, using one of the symbols shown below on a yellow background.
+National Highways works with local authorities to agree on the most suitable diversion routes in advance.
+These are usually signed using one of the symbols shown below on a yellow background.
 So, should you be diverted, you can simply follow these symbols and you will end up back on the road you were originally on.

 Diversion signs